jklymak/MITgcmExampleSteadyGauss/README.md

   - `./code/` contains modified code
   - `./input/` contains the `data*` files and the python script to generate the data sets

+## Installing the stuff we need

+Have a look at [This Page](https://jklymak.github.io/DirStu17/Projects/install/)

 ## Setting up

 ### Compiling